TrudAX/denistrunin-blog/src/draft/integration-importpurchpdf/index.md

 Output ONLY the raw JSON.
 DO NOT INCLUDE any other text, explanations, or markdown formatting.
 ```

-If you notice that the abilities are quite powerful, we can utilise AI to implement a simple mapping, in this case, to convert from "InvoiceItem" to "ItemId" I defined a couple of rules.
+If you notice that the abilities are quite powerful, we can utilise AI to implement a simple mapping, e.g. in this case, to convert from "InvoiceItem" to "ItemId" I defined a couple of rules.
 Also, to define a "Color" value for each line, we used quite a complex logic to get it from the Total group.

 However, if the mapping requires comparing numbers(e.g. greater, lower), Flash 2.5 fails; in this case, you need to add all required data to the output and implement logic in X++.